intel-retail/automated-vending/docs_src/troubleshooting.md

 The following guide will help walk you through the flow of data to address potential issues as they occur.
 This guide does not comprehensively cover all possible troubleshooting scenarios.
 It provides guidance on how to leverage a few essential tools to augment all troubleshooting efforts in general.

-## Ensuring your Device Services receive data
+## Ensuring your device services receive data

 All sensor data that is ingested in Automated Checkout flows through a device service as the first step.
 These device services are the first place we should check to ensure they are both running and ingesting data.
 One of the best ways to do to this is to leverage Portainer (included in EdgeX Releases).